harrydowning/serl/docs/source/user_guide/lang_config.rst

 Tokens are specified as a mapping between a token identifier and regex pattern.
 Token identifiers can be used within :term:`grammar productions <grammar production>` as terminals and can contain any character except for whitespace.

-Tokens can be referenced and substituted into other tokens through :term:`token expansion`.
+Tokens can be referenced and substituted into other tokens through :term:`token expansion <token expansion >`.
 See the :ref:`meta-tokens-ref` property for details on the syntax used to reference other tokens.

 ..
 Note::